-Trump: 'Talking is not the answer' with North Korea
+Trump administration's mixed North Korea signals raise questions about US strategy

 - North Korea successfully launched a missile over Japan earlier this week

-Washington (CNN)President Donald Trump said Wednesday that "talking is not the answer" when it comes to reining in North Korea -- seeming to contradict a statement from his top diplomat that the US will continue to seek a peaceful resolution to tensions with Pyongyang despite its provocative missile tests.
+Washington (CNN)President Donald Trump said Wednesday that "talking is not the answer" when it comes to reining in North Korea -- seeming to contradict some of his top Cabinet officials who insist the US will continue to seek a peaceful resolution to tensions with Pyongyang, despite its provocative missile tests.

 "The U.S. has been talking to North Korea, and paying them extortion money, for 25 years.
 Talking is not the answer!"
-Trump tweeted just days after North Korea launched a missile that flew over northern Japan.
+Trump tweeted, just days after North Korea launched a missile that flew over northern Japan.

-It was not immediately clear what Trump meant by "extortion money," though previous administrations have tried to defuse nuclear tensions by offering the North Korean regime food and aid packages.
+It was not immediately clear what Trump meant by "extortion money," though previous administrations have tried to defuse nuclear tensions by offering the North Korean regime food and aid packages, some of it in exchange for Pyongyang's commitment to curb its nuclear programs -- promises that have always been broken.

-The North Korean launch was "the first step of the military operation of the (North Korean military) in the Pacific and a meaningful prelude to containing Guam," North Korea state media said.
+The North Korean launch was "the first step of the military operation of the (North Korean military) in the Pacific and a meaningful prelude to containing Guam," North Korean state media said, doubling down on Pyongyang's threats in early August to strike the US territory, home to a large US military base.

-But despite the most recent provocation, Trump's suggestion that talk is not the answer seems to break with recent comments made by Secretary of State Rex Tillerson on Sunday when he was asked about how the US views North Korean missile launches.
+Trump's chest thumping suggestion that some undefined action -- not talk -- is needed is just the latest signal sent by the President that seems to contradict the Cabinet officials most involved in finding a way to defuse a nuclear showdown in a region that's home to billions, vital to the global economy, and the location of strategic US military bases

+While some US officials hint that it might be part of a good cop, bad cop effort to increase pressure on North Korea, one former US official said the administration's signals are too incoherent for that to be likely.

+And without a decision on whether talks will be pursued, "no diplomacy or military decision can be made," Denmark said.
+And he adds another thought.
+"The President's tweet left an obvious question go unanswered: if the President feels talks will not solve this issue, what does he believe will solve it?"

+Trump spoke in early August of visiting "fire and fury" on North Korea if it so much as threatened the US -- which it promptly did.
+He issued that threat as Secretary of State Rex Tillerson continued to emphasize a "peaceful pressure" campaign aimed at systematically cutting off Pyongyang's sources of financial and diplomatic support.

-"We do view it as a provocative act against the United States and our allies," Tillerson said in an interview on "Fox News Sunday."
+"We do view it as a provocative act against the United States and our allies," Tillerson told "Fox News Sunday," after North Korea fired three short range missiles on Friday [Aug 25].
 "We're going to continue our peaceful pressure campaign as I have described it, working with allies, working with China as well to see if we can bring the regime in Pyongyang to the negotiating table."

 On Wednesday, Defense Secretary James Mattis, asked about Trump's tweet, reiterated the call for diplomacy while speaking before a meeting with South Korean Defense Minister Song Young-moo.

-Note: This story has been updated